dmmarmol/bodokecss/README.md

 ### How it works?

-Right after the `body` tag, you could place a `.container` class if you want to prevent the content from touching the viewport.
+Right after the `body` tag place a `.container` class if you want to prevent the content from touching the viewport.

-Inside the `.container` you can place as many `.row`s you want and inside of each one of them it's mandatory that you put at least one `.col` (or `.column/.columns/.cols`)
+You can place as many `.row`s as you want inside the `.container` and it's mandatory that you put at least one `.col` (or `.column/.columns/.cols`) inside of each one of them.

-specifying their width with the col-size classes (eg: `.c6-12` will make that block fill half of the `.row` available space)
+Set the column width using the column-size classes (eg: `.c6-12` will make that block fill half of the `.row` available space)
 ```
 <body>
 	<main class="container">